howdyai/botkit/packages/botbuilder-adapter-facebook/readme.md

 const { FacebookAdapter } = require('botbuilder-adapter-facebook');
 ```

+## Get Started

+If you are starting a brand new project, [follow these instructions to create a customized application template.](https://botkit.ai/getstarted.html)

 ## Use FacebookAdapter in your App

-FacebookAdapter provides a translation layer for Botkit and BotBuilder so that bot developers can easily work with the Facebook Messenger API while taking advantage of all the extensions provided by these powerful and specialized SDKs.
+FacebookAdapter provides a translation layer for Botkit and BotBuilder so that bot developers can connect to Facebook Messenger and have access to Facebook's API.

 ### Botkit Basics